The Baby-Sitters Club: Baby-Sitters Little Sister

-The Baby-Sitters Little Sister novels were a series of novels for younger readers.
-It centered on Karen Brewer, the seven-year-old stepsister of Kristy Thomas.
-One hundred and twenty-two Baby-Sitters Little Sister novels and six Baby-Sitters Little Sister Super Special novels were published.
+The Baby-Sitters Little Sister novels are a series of novels for younger readers.
+They center on Karen Brewer, Kristy's seven-year-old stepsister.
+One hundred and twenty-two Baby-Sitters Little Sister novels and six Baby-Sitters Little Sister Super Special novels have been published.
 The series ran from 1988 to 2000.

 The Kids in Ms. Colman's Class

-The Kids in Ms. Colman's Class series was a spin-off of the Baby-Sitters Little Sister series and covered Karen Brewer's second grade classmates at Stoneybrook Academy, and their adventures in Ms. Colman's classroom.
-Twelve novels were published.
-The series ran from 1995 to 1998.
+The Kids in Ms. Colman's Class series is a spin-off of the Baby-Sitters Little Sister series, and cover Karen Brewer's second grade classmates at Stoneybrook Academy, and their adventures in Ms. Colman's classroom.
+Twelve novels have been published, and the series ran from 1995 to 1998.
 The titles are Teacher's Pet, Author Day, Class Play, Second Grade Baby, The Snow War, Twin Trouble, Science Fair, Summer School, Halloween Parade, Holiday Time, Spelling Bee, and Baby Animal Zoo.

 California Diaries

-The California Diaries series centered on Dawn Schafer and her friends after her return to California, and targeted a slightly older audience, with a darker feel.
-Fifteen novels were published focusing on the characters Dawn, Ducky McCrae, Amalia Vargas, Maggie Blume, and Sunny Winslow.
-Examples of subjects dealt with are anorexia, sexual orientation, and racism, along with the characters' personal problems and family disputes.
+The California Diaries series centers on Dawn Schafer and her friends after her return to California, and target a slightly older audience, with a darker feel.
+Fifteen novels have been published, focusing on the characters Dawn, Ducky McCrae, Amalia Vargas, Maggie Blume, and Sunny Winslow.
+Examples of subjects dealt with are racism, anorexia, and sexual orientation, along with the characters' personal problems and family disputes.